 Yin and yang are two foundational concepts in traditional Chinese medicine that help to explain the balance of all things in life.
 Many Westerners recognize the yin-yang symbol, but often don’t realize its deeper significance.

 Yin and Yang are two complementary, yet opposing forces that make up the whole of every organism, and all aspects of life.
 Yin encompasses "feminine" qualities like rest, nourishment, stillness, receptivity, coolness, etc., as opposed to the more warm and action-oriented, "masculine" nature of yang.
-Yin cannot exist without yang and vice versa; everything contains both halves, and "the work," is finding balance between the two, in all areas of life.
+Yin cannot exist without yang and vice versa; everything contains both halves, and the goal is finding balance between the two, in all areas of life.

 Within the body, “yin” functions would include those which help to regulate fluid balance, as well as our thermoregulatory mechanisms that help to cool the body (and yes, the kidneys are largely involved when we’re working with yin and yang).